USDA FoodKeeper – Cold Storage Guidelines

 To check if Instant Polenta has gone bad, look for any signs of mold, discoloration, or an off smell.
 Fresh Instant Polenta should have a consistent color and a neutral odor.
 Additionally, if the texture appears clumpy or slimy, it is best to discard it.

 Instant Polenta, being a grain product, is susceptible to contamination by bacteria like Bacillus cereus and Clostridium perfringens if not stored or prepared properly.
-To prevent foodborne illness, ensure that polenta is cooked to the recommended internal temperature and stored promptly in the refrigerator.
+To reduce the risk of foodborne illness, ensure that polenta is cooked to the recommended internal temperature and stored promptly in the refrigerator.
 Avoid leaving cooked polenta at room temperature for extended periods, as this can promote bacterial growth.

 For optimal storage of instant polenta, transfer any unused portion to an airtight container to prevent moisture absorption and maintain freshness.
 Store the container in a cool, dry place away from direct sunlight or heat sources.
 To extend the shelf life, consider storing polenta in the freezer, where it can remain viable for an extended period without compromising quality.